 How do I enroll?

-Register online, in person, by fax, mail or touch-tone phone.
+Register online, in person, by fax, or mail.
 Use certificate code CE.CHILD-FAM-CARE.
 Visit www.aacc.edu/noncredit for details.

 Earn a continuing education certificate in the following areas: